-The name of the local machine (source system).The current time according to the system clock.The name of the source Oracle instance.The status of the Capture process (running or stopped).
-The name of the source Oracle instance.
-The status of the Capture process (running or stopped).
-The time that Capture started.
-The sequence number of the redo log to which Oracle is writing.
-The sequence number of the redo log that Capture is reading.
-The location in the redo log of the record being processed by Capture.
-The record being processed by Capture or the last one processed if Capture is not currently replicating data.
-The state of the process, in relation to the replication work it performs It can be one of the following: INITIALIZING: Capture is starting up.
+Statistic Description Host The name of the local machine (source system).
+System time The current time according to the system clock.
+Source The name of the source Oracle instance.
+Status The status of the Capture process (running or stopped).
+Since The time that Capture started.
+Oracle current redo log The sequence number of the redo log to which Oracle is writing.
+Capture current redo log The sequence number of the redo log that Capture is reading.
+Capture log offset The location in the redo log of the record being processed by Capture.
+Last redo record processed The record being processed by Capture or the last one processed if Capture is not currently replicating data.
+Capture state The state of the process, in relation to the replication work it performs It can be one of the following: INITIALIZING: Capture is starting up.
 WAITING: Capture is reading the redo log and waiting for records that need to be replicated.
 WAITING FOR LOGFILE: Capture is configured to wait and then try again if it cannot access the required log.
 PROCESSING: Capture is processing a redo log record for replication.